go-graphite/go-carbon/README.md

 Stable performance was around 950k points per second with short-term peak performance of 1.2M points/sec.

+### Efficient metric namespace patterns for trie index

+Putting the most common namespaces at the beginning of the metric name could be beneficial for scaling.
+This doesn't affect the performance of trigram index.
+But when you decide to switch to trie index for serving higher number metrics in a single go-carbon instance, your query would be more efficient.
+At the same time, this naming pattern could lead to better metric namespace hierarchy.

+For example: querying `sys.cpu.loadavg.app.host-0001` would be faster than querying `sys.app.host-0001.cpu.loadavg` using trie index.
+Especially when you have tens of thousands hosts (host-0001, ..., host-9999), they all share the same prefix of `sys.cpu.loadavg.app.host-` in trie index, and they are compared only once during query.
+So this patterns leads to better memory usage and query performance when using trie+nfa/dfa index.

+More details could be found in this blog: [To glob 10M metrics: Trie * DFA = Tree² for Go-Carbon](https://www.xhu.buzz/to-glob-10m-metrics-using-trie-and-dfa/).

 ## Installation
 Use binary packages from [releases page](https://github.com/lomik/go-carbon/releases) or build manually (requires golang 1.8+):
 ```